 Loans.
 Our portfolio is comprised of loans made to businesses, professionals, individuals, and farm and ranch operations located in the primary trade areas served by our subsidiary bank.
-As of December 31, 2023, total loans HFI were \$7.15 billion, an increase of \$706.92 million as compared to December 31, 2022.
+As of December 31, 2024, total loans HFI were \$7.91 billion, an increase of \$764.31 million as compared to December 31, 2023.

-As compared to year-end 2022 balances, total commercial loans increased \$241.25 million, agricultural loans increased \$7.94 million, total real estate loans increased \$479.96 million, and total consumer loans decreased \$22.23 million.
-Loans averaged \$6.78 billion during 2023, an increase of \$860 million over 2022 average balances.
+As compared to year-end 2023 balances, total commercial loans increased \$166.58 million, agricultural loans increased \$10.65 million, total real estate loans increased \$471.75 million, and total consumer loans increased \$115.33 million.
+Loans averaged \$7.52 billion during 2024, an increase of \$732.00 million over 2023 average balances.

 In conjunction with the adoption of ASC 326, the Company expanded its four loan portfolio segments used under the legacy disclosure requirements into the following ten portfolio segments.
-For modeling purposes, our loan portfolio segments include Commercial and Industrial ("C&I"), Municipal, Agricultural, Construction and Development, Farm, Non-Owner Occupied and Owner Occupied Commercial Real Estate ("CRE"), Residential, Consumer Auto, and Consumer Non-Auto.
+For modeling purposes, our loan portfolio segments include Commercial and Industrial ("C&I"), Municipal, Agricultural, Construction and Development, Farm, Non-Owner Occupied and Owner Occupied Commercial Real Estate

+("CRE"), Residential, Consumer Auto, and Consumer Non-Auto.
 This additional segmentation allows for a more precise pooling of loans with similar credit risk characteristics and credit monitor procedures for the Company's calculation of its allowance for credit losses.

 The table below outlines the composition of the Company's HFI loans by portfolio segment.
-For all periods prior to December 31, 2020, management has elected to maintain its previously disclosed loan portfolio segments.